5h0ckw4v3/pfSense_Playbook/README.md

       - select checkbox No password
       - In Command list box type ALL

-  - On custom configuration set up to Include at End and Save.

 Avoid using default user Admin if you use him this playbook may does not works as you want.

 To learn how to use this playbook read readme's roles, each role has its own readme with instructions to create backup, alias, rules and to update packages and system.